PackageFactory/atomic-fusion-proptypes/README.md

 ## Methods that are supported by the propTypes helper

-* `PropTypes.isRequired`:
+* `PropTypes.any`:
-   Use notEmpty validator to ensure that a value is given.
+   Accepts any value including null.
 * `PropTypes.boolean`:
    Validate that a boolean value is given, accepts null.
 * `PropTypes.integer`: